 This comprehensive course changes that.
 Compose Your Career is for musicmakers like you who want to make the music you love—and a living at it too.
-It offers secrets and strategies that come from a guide (me—the guy who’s been called “the most organized musician on
+It offers secrets and strategies that come from a team (of Grammy and Juno Award winners)

 As artists, we need to re-think and re-imagine what it means to do business.
 An artist’s business model is fundamentally different than that of a record label or booking agency.
 The good news?
 We have more latitude, choice, and creative freedom than ever before.

 Compose Your Career puts tools and resources back into the hands of independent musicians.
 It shows you that your career is the ultimate improvisation—the grand music project that includes businesscraft too.

 Heena Patel is a multi-hyphenate arts worker, coach for creatives, facilitator, and gathering designer.
 Heena’s work focuses on nurturing the ecosystem around South Asian performing arts and community.